 The campaign encouraged users to share their why through a competition mechanic they could choose across 5 different categories, which spoke to varying reasons from family and self-esteem to health and empowerment.
 We combined this with a fresh and edgier look to the branding with a bright colour palette, images that spoke of lifestyle, not just exercise, and an appeal to young and old alike.

-A wealth of great content and data about the brands market and what drives it to be used for future campaigns.
+- A wealth of great content and data about brands market and what drives it to be used for future campaigns.

 - Winner of the Most Effective PR Campaign Worldwide (Curves Master License Awards 2016).